cylynx/motif.gl/packages/pymotif/README.md

 Since the widget contains a Python part, you need to install the package in editable mode:

 ```
+npm run pymotif:build // In root directory to link it with monorepo setup
 python -m pip install -e .
 ```